mhmood-sf/all-the-dots/home/README.md

-# Home
+# home

-Contains home manager config, and development config files for `nix-shell`.
+This contains home manager configuration files for users on my system.